Action-slot: Visual Action-centric Representations for Multi-label Atomic Activity Recognition in Traffic Scenes: Experiments

-\textbf{Slot-based models.} Slot-based models use the last ConvBlock of the encoders~\cite{he2016deep,feichtenhofer2020x3d} as backbone features.
+\textbf{Slot-based models.} The models take features from the last ConvBlock of the encoders~\cite{he2016deep,feichtenhofer2020x3d} as input.
 Note that we remove the last projection layer of X3D, which makes the size of some slot-based models slightly smaller than X3D.
 We re-implement existing slot-attention-based methods for videos~\cite{kipf2022conditional,elsayed2022savi++,bao2022discovering,zhou2022slot} to use the proposed ``allocated slots" for multi-label atomic activity recognition.
 Specifically, SAVi~\cite{kipf2022conditional} randomly initialize slots for each forward pass from a learned distribution, while MO~\cite{bao2022discovering} and Slot-VPS~\cite{zhou2022slot} treat slots as learnable queries~\cite{carion2020end}.
 For the slot update mechanism, SAVi and MO recurrently update slots in time, while Slot-VPS uses an extra self-attention~\cite{vaswani2017attention} to update slots across frames.
 We then use their slots in the last frame as the input to the classifier.

 \textbf{Pretraining and backbone choice.} We first follow the setting of OATS and implement Action-slot and slot-based baselines with ResNet50~\cite{he2016deep} pretrained on ImageNet~\cite{deng2009imagenet}.
 To further study the effect of pre-trained models, we train models with state-of-the-art 3D bakcbones~\cite{carreira2017quo,feichtenhofer2019slowfast,feichtenhofer2020x3d}, pretrained on Kinetics-400~\cite{kay2017kinetics}, for the experiments on both OATS and TACO datasets.
 Specifically, we use X3D~\cite{feichtenhofer2020x3d} as the backbone by default because of the compact model size.
 Please refer to the supplementary material for the additional implementation details.